alexch/codelikethis/public/lessons/learn_to_code/computers.md

 * a program is a collection of *data* and *code*

 > When you are writing code, you are not baking cookies, you are writing a recipe for how to make cookies.

+* coding is more like America's Test Kitchen than like Top Chef -- you may run many test batches, but the goal is not cookies, but a recipe so someone else can make cookies later

 (recipe from popcornpottery.com)